Becoming You With Julie

 Try: Rishi Masala Chai

-• Brew extra chai and refrigerate for 2–3 days for quick lattes.
+• Make extra chai ahead.
+Brew extra chai and refrigerate it for quick lattes later.

 How to Make a Pumpkin Spice Chai Latte